-- · if the final underlier level is greater than or equal to the cap level of 110.30% of the initial underlier level, the maximum settlement amount of \$1,133.90; - if the final underlier level is greater than the initial underlier level but less than the cap level, the sum of (i) \$1,000 plus (ii) the product of (a) \$1,000 times (b) the upside participation rate times (c) the underlier return; - · if the final underlier level is equal to or less than the initial underlier level but greater than or equal to the buffer level, \$1,000; or - if the final underlier level is less than the buffer level, the sum of (i) \$1,000 plus (ii) the product of (a) \$1,000 times (b) the buffer rate times (c) the sum of the underlier return plus the buffer amount.
+- if the final underlier level is greater than or equal to the threshold level, the threshold settlement amount; or - if the final underlier level is less than the threshold level, the sum of (i) \$1,000 plus (ii) the product of (a) \$1,000 times (b) the buffer rate times (c) the sum of the underlier return plus the buffer amount.
 You will receive less than \$1,000.

-Initial underlier level: \$44.14 divided by the share adjustment factor.
-The accompanying product supplement refers to the initial underlier level as the "Initial Share Price."
+Initial underlier level (to be set on the trade date and will be the closing level of the underlier on the trade date): \$.
+The accompanying product supplement refers to the initial underlier level as the "Initial Value."